Discover CBD Wax Dabs: Your Complete Guide

 CBD Isolate

 CBD isolate powder is the purest form of CBD.
-It is 99% pure CBD with any THC or other minor cannabinoids.
+It is 99% pure CBD with no THC or other minor cannabinoids.
 A pure CBD dab that goes through the most amount of extraction.

 Isolate vs. full-spectrum vs. broad-spectrum CBD wax